Charge: Man killed dog in Carver County with arrow because it was 'ruining' his deer hunt

 A man has been charged with killing a dog in rural Carver County with a bow and arrow because the pet was "ruining" his hunt by chasing deer, according to the County Attorney's Office.

-Benjamin L. Schroeder, 33, was charged in District Court last week with felony torture to a pet for the killing of Reba, a two-year-old great Pyrenees on Oct.
+Benjamin L. Schroeder, 33, was charged in District Court last week with felony torture to a pet in the killing of Reba, a 2-year-old Great Pyrenees on Oct.
 12 in New Germany.

 Schroeder, of New Germany, was charged by summons ahead of a court appearance Friday.
-Court records do not list an attorney him, and messages left for him have yet to be returned.
+Court records do not list an attorney for him, and messages left for him have not been returned.

 According to the criminal complaint: